Public Works: Capital Projects (8500D)

 - San Mateo Medical Center Replace Water Tank

-- Balance and reprioritize the approved project list in collaboration with the Office of Budget and Performance to more effectively manage mid-year project requests
+- Reprioritize the approved project list in collaboration with the Office of Budget and Performance to more effectively manage mid-year project requests by deferring low priority projects

-- Increase the number of completed projects within the 2-year budget cycle
+- Limit the number of projects within the 2-year budget cycle to coincide with available staffing resources necessary to deliver these projects